 On the other hand, Key Results represent a set of measurements for the outcomes you achieve.
 Their purpose is to show the progress toward the set Objective, so it's imperative to use quantitative metrics when describing them.

 An Agile approach to project management represents the mechanism and methods a team employs to work together.
 Meanwhile, OKRs represent our business goals and set the direction of our business.
-Combining the two philosophies can help align work with the company's mission, encourage employee engagement, and boost productivity.
+Combining the philosophies of OKR and Agile project management can help align work with the company's mission, encourage employee engagement, and boost productivity.

 Let’s learn more about how OKR and Agile coexist and complement one another.